Sparse NMF with Archetypal Regularization: Computational and Robustness Properties: Introduction

 \item We show how sparsity and AA can be used together to produce sparse factors that are robust to noise and perturbation in the data.
 Our results apply to the mis-specified setting--i.e., situations where the underlying archetypes are not necessarily sparse.

-\item We present algorithms\footnote{Implementation can be found at~\url{https://github.com/kayhanbehdin/SparseAA}.} based on block proximal descent and local search, discuss MIP-based initialization strategies; and present convergence properties of our proposed algorithmic framework.
-We demonstrate via numerical experiments on synthetic and real-datasets the usefulness of our proposed approach.
+\item We present algorithms\footnote{Implementation can be found at~\url{https://github.com/kayhanbehdin/SparseAA}.} based on block proximal descent and combinatorial local search, discuss initialization strategies based on mixed integer programming (MIP); and present convergence properties of our proposed algorithmic framework.
+We demonstrate via numerical experiments on synthetic and real data sets the usefulness of our proposed approach. \end{compactitem}